A community solar project is a single site solar installation that is shared by multiple consumers (termed "subscribers").

 Community solar project developers typically seek subscribers in advance of the project’s anticipated generation start date.

-The Village of Oak Park is Illinois’ first available residential community solar pilot program located in the ComEd service territory.
+The Village of Oak Park is Illinois’ first available residential community solar program located in the ComEd service

-The program is expected to start mid-year and will be available exclusively to Oak Park residents through Oak Park’s current municipal electricity
+territory.
+The program is currently available to Oak Park residents through Oak Park’s current municipal electricity

 (approximately 200 +/- residents).
 After the first community solar project is fully subscribed, a waitlist will be maintained.